-The bill, HB 700, aims to enhance the Granting Unserved Municipalities Broadband Opportunities (GUMBO) programs, specifically GUMBO 1.0 and 2.0, by introducing new provisions for the office of broadband development and connectivity.
-It establishes a grant program designed to prevent damage to existing utilities during broadband infrastructure projects and ensures that data collected from internet and telecommunications providers remains confidential and exempt from public records laws.
-Additionally, GUMBO 2.0 applicants or grantees will not be liable for damages related to data collection, while still adhering to existing underground utility laws.
-The bill also mandates reporting requirements for broadband providers receiving GUMBO funding, including damage reports during construction and coordination with local governments.
+The bill, HB 700, aims to enhance broadband infrastructure in unserved municipalities through the Granting Unserved Municipalities Broadband Opportunities (GUMBO) programs, specifically GUMBO 1.0 and 2.0.
+It establishes a grant program managed by the office of broadband development and connectivity to prevent damage to existing utilities during broadband projects.
+The bill ensures that data collected from internet and telecommunications providers remains confidential and exempt from public records laws.
+It also protects GUMBO 2.0 applicants from liability related to data collection while maintaining their responsibilities regarding underground utilities.
+Additionally, broadband providers receiving GUMBO funding are required to report any utility damages during construction and coordinate with local governments, which can impose a one-time fee for GUMBO-funded projects.

-Moreover, HB 700 outlines new regulations for fund disbursement related to GUMBO 2.0, emphasizing the need for 100% deployment to eligible locations within 48 months.
-It introduces provisions for fund disbursement based on specific performance metrics and requires GUMBO 2.0 subgrantees to fulfill obligations from other federal programs to avoid penalties.
+Moreover, the bill introduces new regulations for fund disbursement under the GUMBO 2.0 grant program, requiring verification of 100% deployment to eligible locations within 48 months.
+It allows for fund disbursement based on specific performance metrics and mandates that subgrantees with obligations from other federal programs must fulfill these to avoid penalties.
 The bill also establishes new grant programs, GUMBO 3.0 and GUMBO 4.0, to utilize remaining funds and focus on the State's First Digital Opportunity Plan, respectively.
-Specific deadlines for the obligation and expenditure of funds for all GUMBO programs are set to ensure effective utilization in line with federal guidelines.
+Specific deadlines for the obligation and expenditure of funds are set to ensure effective use in addressing broadband deployment challenges in Louisiana.

 Statutes affected: HB700 Original: